perrygovier/wisdems-profile-pic-generator/static/content/english.md

 steps:
   index:
       label: Choose
-      title: 'Make a One Year to Win Graphic'
+      title: 'Make a One Year 2 Win photo frame'
-      prompt: 'Choose a filter to get started'
+      prompt: 'Upload your framed profile pic to -any- social media account!
+We only have One Year to re-elect Gov. Evers and replace Ron Johnson – both must-win elections for Wisconsinites!
+Help spread the word & volunteer with WisDems today.
+Choose a frame to get started.'
   upload:
     label: Upload
     title: 'Choose a profile image to upload'